Current Region:

 The European Parliament instigated this pilot programme, perhaps conscious that the laws and regulations being passed were getting a little ahead of the technology being widely available across the Union to implement age-restrictions on goods, services and content efficiently.

-The euCONSENT technical solution has been developed with our partners across Europe, led by another AVPA member, Upcom/Ageify, in Greece/Cyprus, along with companies in Belgium, Germany and Romania.
-We had a prototype ready last year and there was a very successful, largescale pilot early in 2022.
+The euCONSENT technical solution was developed with our partners across Europe, led by another then AVPA member, Upcom/Ageify, in Greece/Cyprus, along with companies in Belgium, Germany and Romania.
+There was a very successful, largescale pilot early in 2022.

 euCONSENT is an open system, with providers of age verification and parental consent checks able to join the network once they are certified as meeting the standards set by the project.

-In parallel, the BSI is developing a new international ISO standard for age verification with the support of DCMS and key UK regulators.
-The main elements of this standard will be incorporated into the conditions for participating in euCONSENT, creating an opportunity to extend this approach to online child protection globally.
+In parallel, the BSI was developing a new international ISO standard for age verification with the support of DCMS and key UK regulators.
+The main elements of this standard were incorporated into the conditions for participating in euCONSENT, creating an opportunity to extend this approach to online child protection globally.

-Making what is illegal in the real world also illegal online has been a goal of governments for decades. euCONSENT facilitates the implementation of policies for the digital world which offer additional protections for children, just as we do in physical situations.
-The Association’s thought leadership in this field of SafetyTech is at the very heart of the project.
-The team is opening up a wide range of business opportunities for tech developed here, while everyone benefits from the diverse contributions of a multinational team to solving what has proven to be one of the major challenges to children living safely in a digital world.
+Making what is illegal in the real world also illegal online has been a goal of governments for decades. euCONSENT facilitated the implementation of policies for the digital world which offer additional protections for children, just as we do in physical situations.
+The Association’s thought leadership in this field of SafetyTech was at the very heart of the project.
+The team opened up a wide range of business opportunities for tech developed here, while everyone benefited from the diverse contributions of a multinational team to solving what has proven to be one of the major challenges to children living safely in a digital world.